Skip to main content

 This Practice Risk Guide provides details of the types of mistakes made by barristers based on the professional indemnity claims made in Victoria since LPLC began insuring barristers in 2005, and provides recommendations on how to avoid those mistakes.
 The guide also provides links to risk management checklists and at the end a list of cases relevant to conflicts, and personal costs orders.

 LPLC welcomes discussion with any Victorian barristers about the contents of this Practice Risk Guide.
-Contact can be directed to our Chief Risk Manager or to any of our Claims Solicitors.
+Contact can be directed to our Head of Practice Risk Services or to any of our Claims Solicitors.

 Manage expectations of clients and instructing solicitors